rocky-linux/documentation/docs/guides/web/php.md

 	sudo dnf install php php-cli php-gd php-curl php-zip php-mbstring
 	```

-	During installation you will be prompted to import GPG keys for the epel9 (Extra Packages for Enterprise Linux 9) and Remi repositories, enter y to import the keys:
+	You will be prompted to import GPG keys for the epel9 (Extra Packages for Enterprise Linux 9) and Remi repositories during installation.
+Enter y to import the keys:

 	```bash
 	Extra Packages for Enterprise Linux 9 - x86_64